mallika2011/mallika2011.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 Hi!
 I am Mallika!
-I'm an incoming MSCS student at [Columbia University](https://www.columbia.edu/) starting Fall 2022.
+I'm a first year MSCS student at [Columbia University](https://www.columbia.edu/).

 I am an inquisitive student and am always eager to explore new concepts in the realm of computer science.
 Deeply passionate about the field of Computational Social Science and Natural Language Processing, I enjoy reading about exciting research in this domain.